mattermost/docs/source/administration/config-settings.rst

 License File Location
 ^^^^^^^^^^^^^^^^^^^^^

 Path and filename of the license file on disk.
 On startup, if Mattermost cannot find a valid license in the database from a previous upload, it looks here.
-It can be an absolute path, or a path relative to the ``mattermost`` directory.
+It can be an absolute path or a path relative to the ``mattermost`` directory.

 +---------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LicenseFileLocation": ""`` with string input.  |